lammich/isabelle_llvm/index.in.md

   This will run the binary search, KMP, and parallel sorting benchmarks.
   Warning: We have only tested this on a Linux x86_64 platform so far.
   We do not (yet) know how LLVM will digest our code on other platforms.

+  To render the benchmark results as pdf file, type (still in sorting directory):

+    make report

 ## Re-Checking the Proofs
   To re-check the proofs, run